Inflation Target at Risk: A Time-varying Parameter Distributional Regression: Time-varying Parameter Distributional Regression

 Let $Y_t$ be a time-series variable with support $\mathcal{Y}_t$ and $X_t$ be a $k\times 1$ vector of appropriately lagged predictors with support $\mathcal{X}_t$.
-The proposed TVP-DR model characterizes the distribution of $Y_t$ conditional on $X_t$ by fitting the conditional distribution function targeting an arbitrary location of the outcome as, for any $y\in\mathcal{Y}_t$,
+We denote the conditional distribution function of $Y_t$ given $X_t$ as $F_{Y_t|X_t}$.
+The proposed TVPDR model characterizes this conditional distribution by modeling it at an arbitrary value $y\in\mathcal{Y}_t$ as follows,

-where $\Lambda: \R \to [0,1]$ is a known link function such as logit, probit, and log-log, $g: \mathbb{R}^{k}\rightarrow \mathbb{R}^{d}$ is a known transformation of the conditioning variables such as polynomials, b-splines, and tensor products, and $\beta_{y, t}=(\beta_{y,t,1},\ldots, \beta_{y,t,d})^\top$ is a $d\times 1$ vector of time-varying parameters specific to the location $y$.\footnote{As shown in \cite{chernozhukov2013inference}, for a sufficiently rich transformation of the covariates, one can approximate the conditional distribution function arbitrarily well without extra concern about the choice of the link function.
+where $\Lambda: \R \to [0,1]$ is a known link function such as logit, probit, and log-log, $g: \mathbb{R}^{k}\rightarrow \mathbb{R}^{d}$ is a known transformation of the conditioning variables such as polynomials, b-splines, and tensor products, and $\beta_{y, t}=(\beta_{y,t,1},\ldots, \beta_{y,t,d})^\top$ is a $d\times 1$ vector of time-varying parameters specific to threshold $y$.\footnote{As shown in \cite{chernozhukov2013inference}, for a sufficiently rich transformation of the covariates, one can approximate the conditional distribution function arbitrarily well without extra concern about the choice of the link function.
 The decision to apply transformations to regressors in a regression model should be guided by statistical assumptions and practical aspects of model interpretation and complexity.} In particular, when the parameters $\beta_{y,t}$ become constant over time, the model simplifies to the standard DR model, which can be estimated as a binary choice model for the binary outcome $\1\{Y_t \le y\}$ under the maximum likelihood framework \citep{chernozhukov2013inference}.

-We employ the random walk assumption as a foundational component of our time-varying parameter model, that is, we consider $\beta_{y, t}$ evolves according to a random walk with Gaussian error:
+We employ the random walk assumption as a foundational component of our TVP model.
+That is, we consider $\beta_{y, t}$ evolves according to a random walk with Gaussian error: